Discrimination Under Minnesota Law

 How can Employment Discrimination be Proven in Minnesota?

-This will be proven if the employer in question has treated others of the same class in a similar manner.
+This will be proven if the employer in question has treated others of the same class in a comparable manner.
 It may also be shown when there is testimony regarding specific employer statements that a reasonable person would define as biased.
 Furthermore, employers may be held liable for firing someone or retaliating against them because they brought a discrimination lawsuit.